Asking the wrong question

 Some days at work, I would give up at about 3pm and go home, because I could not endure the pain.

 After about one month of this, something worse happened.
 The pain moved around.
 Variously, I identified 7 pain points in my left shoulder, upper arm, and shoulder blade at the back.
 Then it moved, to the front, towards my left nipple, and then towards my heart.
 A thrombosis I thought!
 I later learnt that a blood clot that moves about is called an embolism, not a thrombosis.
 Aged 50 something I went straight to A&E. The triage nurse got me in almost immediately and I was hooked up to an ECG to investigate.
 There was no embolism, there was no risk of an impending heart attack!
-The Doctor explained that I was one of the healthiest 50 somethings he had ever seen, my heart and circulatory system was in top condition, and I was sent back to the GP to discuss soft tissue injury (again).
+The Doctor explained that I was one of the healthiest 50 somethings he had ever seen, my heart and circulatory system were in top condition, and I was sent back to the GP to discuss soft tissue injury (again).

 A third visit to the GP achieved no more than the first two.
 I was still clocking off work mid afternoon.
 I was still sleeping sitting up, head bent forward, with a pillow on the dining table.
 And I was regularly trawling everything I could find on the web.